lisudoku/sudoku_formats/README.md

 See it in action on the [lisudoku solver](http://lisudoku.xyz/solver) page through the import button.

 ```
-import { decodeSudoku } from 'sudoku-formats'
+import { decodeSudoku, getAllFormats } from 'sudoku-formats'

 // Parse grid string
 decodeSudoku('1000020000300004').then(({ constraints }) => {